TheGAzed/pads/source/sequential/stack/README.md

 #include "stack.h"
 ```

-## 3. Infinite re-allocatable mode
+### **Infinite re-allocatable mode**

-The infinite pre-allocated mode is a mode of the stack.h file which uses a expandable array of elements to store them next to each other from index 0.
+The infinite pre-allocated mode is a mode of the stack.h file which uses an expandable array of elements to store them next to each other from index 0.

 ```C
 typedef struct stack {